ralphwillgoss/ralphwillgoss.github.io/_posts/2025-04-04-aurora-serverless-v1-to-v2-upgrade-cloudformation.md

    - Use the guide to match your current instance `Max` and `Min`

 3. "Fail over to the Aurora Serverless ..."
-   - When failing over there some text is displayed in the AWS Console to this occuring but it can be missed.
+   - When failing over there some text is displayed in the AWS Console to this occurring but it can be missed.
      Watch for your new `v2 serverless` instance to become the `writer`.

 # Updating the stack using Infrastructure Composer